 Cashiers is a popular vacation destination in Jackson County and the Blue Ridge Mountains of North Carolina, located just 10 miles from Highlands and about 63 miles from Asheville, along scenic Highway 64.
 Sitting at a high elevation of about 3,500 ft. in the middle of the Nantahala National Forest, this cool, lush area has plenty of beautiful spots for outdoor activities.
 Surrounded by mountain peaks of more than 5,000 ft., Cashiers averages 75 inches of precipitation, so the area is filled with rivers and waterfalls.

 The center of the community is the intersection of NC Highway 107 and US Highway 64.
 Explore numerous apparel boutiques, antique shops, home furnishing studios and outstanding restaurants.
 Many are hidden a little off the highway, so park and walk.
 We reccommend stopping at Cashiers Farmers Market for a picnic lunch and enjoy at their picnic tables or on a nearby hike.

 Stroll through the Village Green, a 12-acre park with outdoor sculpture by renowned artists, walking paths, boardwalks over wetlands and beautiful gardens.
 For plenty of local advice, stop by the Visitors Center at the Cashiers Chamber of Commerce, 202 US Hwy 64 West near the center of town.

-Waterfalls: There are many waterfalls to find in the area, including the must-see Silver Run Falls (above) and a new trail to High Falls.
+There are many waterfalls to find in the area, including the must-see Silver Run Falls (above) and High Falls at Lake Glenville.
 See our Cashiers and Highlands Waterfall Guide.
 Also nearby are Whitewater Falls and Rainbow Falls in Gorges State Park.

 Fishing: Two officially National Wild and Scenic Rivers, the Horsepasture and Chattooga on the Fly Fishing Trail.
 See our Fishing Guide for more.